nsimmons/koa-better-http-proxy/README.md

 exploit in a future release, while providing an additional hook for mutating the userRes before sending.

+#### userResHeadersDecorator (supports Promise)

+You can modify the proxy's headers before sending it to the client.

 ##### gzip responses

 If your proxy response is gzipped, this program will automatically unzip